ErikJareman/TDDC88-SoftwareEngineeringProject/app/README.md

 In order to start the application (development build), you will need to have node.js installed.
 If you don't have node.js installed on your computer, go to `https://nodejs.org/en/download/` and install the Latest LTS version of node.js.
 If you have node.js installed, do the following:

 1. Enter the repository by typing `cd emergency-journal-application` in a terminal
-2. Enter the Deveopment branch by typing `git checkout -b development`
+2. Enter the Deveopment branch by typing `git checkout development`
 3. Enter the application directory by typing `cd app`
 4. Install dependencies with `npm install`
 5. Start the application with `npm start`